SolitworkAS/sw-afc-public-infra/README.md

     terraform init
     ```

-5. Login to the azure subscription that should host the installation
+5. Login to the azure tenant and subscription that should host the installation
     ```bash
+    az login --tenant "<tenant-id>"
     az account set --subscription "<subscription-id>"
     ```